abumq/residue/docs/CONFIGURATION.md

 #### `known_clients`::`public_key`
 [String] Path to RSA public key file for associated client ID.
 This key must be present and readable at the time of starting the server.

+You can use `$RESIDUE_HOME` environment variable in this file path.

 #### `known_clients`::`key_size`
 [Optional, Integer] Integer value of `128`, `192` or `256` to specify key size for this client.